Bayesian evidence-driven likelihood selection for sky-averaged 21-cm signal extraction: CONCLUSION

 By providing priors for our model parameters, we used \texttt{PolyChord}, a nested sampling-based algorithm, to numerically compute the Bayesian evidence of the model and likelihood.
 Afterward, we selected the preferred likelihood through the Bayesian evidence for each model and dataset.

 We found that if the dataset contains Gaussian or Gaussian-like noise (e.g. Student-t with high $\nu$), the Gaussian likelihood function has the highest Bayesian evidence for the true signal model $M_1$ of the dataset.
-However, if the noise is non-Gaussian/heavy-tailed e.g. Cauchy or radiometric noise, the Gaussian likelihood has always a lower Bayesian evidence with biased signal parameter recovery than the generalised normal and true likelihood functions for the datasets studied.
-Consequently, for these noise structures, the respective true likelihoods e.g. Cauchy likelihood for Cauchy noise or the radiometric likelihood for radiometric noise has the highest Bayesian evidence.
-However, the generalised normal likelihood is only marginally worse on Bayesian evidence scale with comparable sky-averaged 21-cm signal recovery than the true likelihood functions.
+However, if the noise is non-Gaussian/heavy-tailed e.g. Cauchy or radiometric noise, the Gaussian likelihood has always a lower Bayesian evidence with a tendency for biased signal parameter recovery than the generalised normal and ground truth likelihood functions for the datasets studied.
+Consequently, for these noise structures, the respective ground truth likelihoods e.g. Cauchy likelihood for Cauchy noise or the radiometric likelihood for radiometric noise has the highest Bayesian evidence.
+However, the generalised normal likelihood is only marginally worse on Bayesian evidence scale with comparable sky-averaged 21-cm signal recovery than the ground truth likelihood functions.
 This is due to the flexibility added by the shape parameter of the generalised normal distribution to account for extremely noisy features.